To get your printer working you will mainly need to install and setup cups.

 sudo pacman -S avahi --needed sudo systemctl start avahi-daemon sudo systemctl enable avahi-daemon

-It is a common issue that you can not get wifi printers to print, special some brother wifi printers.
+It is a common issue that you can not get wifi printers to print, especially some Brother wifi printers.

-It can be needed to enable local hostname resolution for avahi to be able to connect to your network printer:
+It can be required to enable local hostname resolution for avahi to be able to connect to your network printer:

 Avahi provides local hostname resolution using a “hostname.local” naming scheme.
 To enable it, make sure the nss-mdns package is installed and